Falknor History, Family Crest & Coats of Arms

-Where did the English Falknor family come from?
-What is the English Falknor family crest and coat of arms?
-When did the Falknor family first arrive in the United States?
-Where did the various branches of the family go?
-What is the Falknor family history?The name Falknor was derived from 'falconer,' which in turn, was derived from the Old French word 'faulconnier,' a term of office for one who breeds or trains falcons and hawks for sport.
+The name Falknor was derived from 'falconer,' which in turn, was derived from the Old French word 'faulconnier,' a term of office for one who breeds or trains falcons and hawks for sport.
 Accordingly, one of the first records of the name was Matheus the falconarius (falconer) who witnessed a charter by Earl Davis c.
 1202.

 Although the name, Falknor, appeared in many references, from time to time, the surname was shown with the spellings Falconer, Faulkner, Falknar, Falcener, Falconair, Fauknar, Favconer, Fawlkconer, Fawlkner, Fauconer, Fallconer, Faukner and many more.

-Another 29 words (2 lines of text) are included under the topic Early Falknor Notables in all our PDF Extended History products and printed products wherever possible.
+Another 70 words (5 lines of text) are included under the topic Early Falknor Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Falknor family moved to Ireland, but this topic is not covered in this excerpt.
-Another 103 words(7 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Gradually becoming disenchanted with life in Ireland many of these uprooted families sailed aboard the armada of sailing ships known as the "White Sails" which plied the stormy Atlantic.
 These overcrowded ships often arrived with only 60 to 70% of their original passenger list, many dying of cholera, typhoid, dysentery or small pox.
 In North America, some of the first immigrants who could be considered kinsmen of the Falknor family name Falknor, or who bore a variation of the surname were Thomas, Robert, John, James, Alexander, Patrick, and Samuel Faulkner, all settled in Philadelphia, Pennsylvania between 1754 and 1878; Thomas Faulkner settled in Virginia in 1663.